-Deadline for ordinance to have referendum placed on the voter ballot; must be filed with County.
+1. Community passes deadline for ordinance to have referendum placed on the voter ballot; must be filed with County.

-Awareness campaign for residents and small commercial retail businesses
+2. Good Energy conducts awareness campaign for residents and small commercial retail businesses

 on municipal electric “Opt-Out” aggregation program.

 Account lists “scrubbed”.